 In the case of court-ordering paternity testing, an Acknowledgement of Paternity will be completed after the father has been established.

 It’s important to understand that mail-in DNA kits and at-home testing, while convenient, are not acceptable for legal purposes.
 If you are required by the court to undergo DNA testing, a legal paternity test is generally necessary.
 Only certain labs meet the required standards for certification, so be sure to choose wisely.

 Legal Paternity Testing in Austin, TX

 If you’re searching for legal paternity tests in Austin, ARCpoint Labs of Austin North is here to help.
-Our labs have provided reliable, rapid testing for families across the U.S., adhering to all requirements for court-ordered DNA testing.
+Our labs have provided reliable, rapid testing for families across the U.S., adhering to all requirements for court-ordered paternity testing.
 Using our extensive expertise and industry-leading testing standards, ARCpoint Labs ensures that each patient receives the highest quality care.
 You can be confident that your test will be administered with the utmost professionalism, with results that are accurately and quickly processed.
 Rather than risk delaying your legal proceedings with non-legal paternity testing or unreliable labs, put your trust in ARCpoint Labs.

 For more information about our legal paternity tests and other testing solutions, contact ARCpoint Labs of Austin North today.